gustavagneman/starter-academic-master/content/home/media.md

   certificate_url = ""
   date_start = "2022-10-08"
   date_end = ""
-  description = "Quote: Markets and trade increase trust, cooperation and universal moral action–it is hard to think of a more important finding for the world today."
+  description = "Quote: Markets and trade increase trust, cooperation and universal moral action – it is hard to think of a more important finding for the world today."

 [[item]]
   organization = "Danish Radio"